This position will remain open until a successful candidate has been identified.

 Under supervision, the individual will be responsible for the coordination and smooth day-to-day operation of the psychophysiology and neuropsychology human testing procedures.
 Incumbent will assist with administering structured neuropsychological tests and providing a detailed explanation to participants of proposed study.
 Clinical assessment duties include: assist with conducting study subject interviews for the purpose of data collection; performing participant follow up and retention; preparing data for entry and analysis; completing diagnostic worksheets; and providing laboratory results to pre-consented research participants.
 Work with QA Manager to thoroughly review clinical and research records, identify discrepancies and missing information, and maintain records of QA activities and provide periodic reports of the volume and types of errors and resolutions.
 Work with the Clinical Research Support Unit Manager and Investigators to: compile data and assist in its analysis; and perform other duties as needed.

-Thorough knowledge of psychiatric disorders, diagnostic procedures, and terminology.
+Strong demonstrated knowledge of psychiatric disorders, diagnostic procedures, and terminology.

-Demonstrated experience measuring heart rate and blood pressure.
+Proven experience measuring heart rate and blood pressure.

-Demonstrated experience with DSM criteria for schizophrenia
+Experience with DSM criteria for schizophrenia

-Proven experience with data management methods and standard procedures for entering and maintaining data
+Experience with data management methods and standard procedures for entering and maintaining data

 Strong ability in transferring and reducing data for analysis using DOS, PC and Macintosh platforms.